zmoog/ifq/README.md

 # IFQ

-Library to download www.ilfattoquotidiano.it issues in PDF.
+Library to download ilfattoquotidiano.it issues in PDF.

+## Usage

 ```python
 from datetime import date